rjelte/web-dev-demos/README.md

 # web-dev-demos
-This is my personal website: a place for me to build out awesome things.
+This is my personal website: A place for me to build out awesome things.